mvit777/ranx-generator/README.md

 ## Adding your config files ##
 The **module.default.all.php** config file contains every possible file and folder (well not quite yet, but something like 90% atm).
 The other config files simply include **module.default.all.php** (or **module.simple.php**) and pop elements from those two arrays when needed.
+So one does not need to replicate all the configurations from config file to config file but rather add/remove/adjust only those who are needed

 Ex. **module.simple.php**
 ```